 Finally, right next to the Hotel De La Ville in swanky Via Sistina, Lisette Lenzi has been in charge of Rome’s most famous hair and beauty salon, Femme Sistina (Via Sistina 75A, 00187 Roma; +39 06 678 0260; www.femmesistina.com) since 1959.
 She’s done everyone from Audrey Hepburn to Nicole Kidman to my wife - by far the most glamorous and beautiful of the three.
 (There's nothing like taking dictation from one's better half to ensure a healthy and happy marriage...)

 For more shopping advice, read my Shopping in Rome page.

-For suggestions on where to stay in Rome, see my Rome hotels page.
+For suggestions on where to stay in Rome, see my Rome Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Rome page.